 - 4 Bedrooms are on the ground floor and are wheelchair accessible. - The bathroom has a wet area, Hi-Lo bath, Hi-Lo sink, and toilet.
-This bathroom is also equipped with a ceiling hoist. - There is a lounge which has a flat screen TV, DVD player, X-Box and Wii games systems (currently fitting out with a Cinema Style Projector / screen). - There is a similar Cinema Style Projector / lounge upstairs. - There is a fully equipped sensory room located downstairs between the lounge and dining room. - Russell House has a well-equipped kitchen with assessable worktops that has restricted access for safety reasons; however children/young people can access this kitchen with staff supervision. - The dining room is a large room for communal mealtimes.
-It is also used as an arts and crafts space with lots of resources for this. - There is a large enclosed accessible garden with a basket swing/trampoline/sensory paths and water fountain. - There is a large enclosed accessible sensor garden to the side of Russell House with raised beds/greenhouse/potting shed/garden tables with benches where we grow vegetables/fruit/herbs and plants.
+This bathroom is also equipped with a ceiling hoist. - There is an accessible lounge for all, which has a Cinema Style Projector / screen, DVD player (games systems available). - There is a separate space upstairs for young people and also separate spaces downstairs, for young people who cannot access the upstairs. - There is a fully equipped sensory room located downstairs between the lounge and dining room. - Russell House has a well-equipped kitchen with accessible worktops that has restricted access for safety reasons if necessary; children/young people can always access the kitchen with staff supervision. - The dining room is a large room for communal mealtimes.
+It is also used as an arts and crafts space with lots of resources for this.
+It can also be a quieter space for young people. - There is a large enclosed accessible garden with a accessible swings/trampoline/sensory paths. - There is a large enclosed accessible sensory garden to the side of Russell House with raised beds/greenhouse/potting shed/garden tables with benches where we grow vegetables/fruit/herbs and plants with young people.